informalsystems/quint/doc/repl.md

 | -------: | :--------: | :--------------- |
 | 2        | 09.12.2022 | Igor Konnov      |

-[REPL][] is a read-eval-print loop.
+A [REPL][] is a read-eval-print loop.
 A REPL is usually a good way to start learning a language.

-Most likely, you have seen REPL before.
+Most likely, you have seen a REPL before.
 If you had not, here is a simple state machine that describes how it works from the user's point of view:

 ![REPL machine](./img/repl-machine.png)